-Discussion in 'FUN and Sharing Forum' started by Flotsom, Apr 9, 2005.
+Discussion in 'FUN and Sharing Forum for Non-Creator stuff' started by Flotsom, Apr 9, 2005.

 Almost not funny!

 Thoughts on Fuel

 You know let me just inform you guys of something In Saint Lucia, which is in the Caribbean we pay EC$8.50 per imperial gallon of gas now that works out to about US$$3.15 a gallon.
 Now it is set to reach soon some EC$9.00- 10.00 per imperial gallon US$$3.33 - US$3.69 .

 It is time we start looking at alternative fuels and curb engine displacement I mean do you really need a V8 ina family car.
 Those with large displacements are the first to feel the squeeze of higher gas prices.